bgaze/ipsum-html/README.md

 * **Bgaze\IpsumHtml\Nodes\Comment:** used to handle the special HTML comment tag.
 * **Bgaze\IpsumHtml\Nodes\Node:** used to handle any other HTML tag.

+> **Note about code completion**
+> IpsumHtml does an heavy usage of PHP `__callStatic` method, so using phpDocumentor is necessary to provide code completion.
+> Sadly, the phpDocumentor `@method` tag isn't well handled by many editors when using the `static` modifier.
+>
+> A workaround, used in this lib, is to declared static methods as non-static into phpDocumentor blocks,
+> then to configure the IDE to allow non-static methods after `::`.
+> In Netbeans IDE, you can do that by checking `Also Non-Static Methods after ::` into `Tools > Options > Code Completion > PHP`.

 ## Installation

 Simply install the library using composer: